 Different mobile systems show different views

-The two most common mobile operating systems, IOS and Andriod, are known to have different mobile screens.
+The two most common mobile operating systems, IOS and Android, are known to have different mobile screens.
 So you need to consider many different devices and operating systems.
 Without experience, you may not be able to complete the plan well.

 Ignored by customers